Semiclassical picture of the Heisenberg spin glass in two dimensions: from weak localization to hydrodynamics: Introduction

 To answer these questions, we further develop the semiclassical theory of the two-dimensional Heisenberg spin-glass model, which was recently addressed in~\cite{viteritti2025}, but dates back to~\cite{Bray_1981}.
 Remarkably, and similarly to what occurs in the case of the antiferromagnet~\cite{Anderson_1952,Oguchi_1960,Castilla1991}, the leading order term in the $1/S$ expansion predicts the values of the order parameter within a few percent accuracy for $S=1/2$.
 Besides validating the numerical evidence of a spin-glass phase in the ground state, this suggests that non-interacting spin-wave theory contains most of the information about the ground state of the model.
 The implications of this picture for dynamics and transport were beyond the scope of~\cite{viteritti2025} and we address them in this paper.

 Although the symmetry class of the quadratic spin-wave problem is easy to identify, the correlations in the Hamiltonian matrix elements prevent one to conclude anything \emph{a priori} on its universality class, in the sense of the Altland-Zirnbauer (AZ) classification scheme \cite{AltlandZirnbauer1997}.
 These correlations arise from the minimum energy condition on the classical state around which the semiclassical expansion is performed and from the \emph{bosonic} Bogoljubov-de Gennes structure of the Hamiltonian \cite{Gurarie2003}.
 The main outcome of our analysis is that in the SG phase the whole spin-wave spectrum is weakly localized, as would happen for an uncorrelated random matrix theory with the same symmetries in $d=2$, thereby hindering the definition of a wavenumber.
-We interpret this result in terms of renormalization group (RG) \emph{irrelevance} of the correlations in the spin-wave Hamiltonian and contrast it to the case in which the underlying classical order is FM or AFM.
-In the latter cases, we find a mobility edge in the spin-wave spectrum separating delocalized low-energy excitations from localized ones at higher energy, as a result of the RG \emph{relevance} of the correlations induced by a polarized classical state.
+We interpret this result in terms of renormalization group (RG) \emph{irrelevance} of the correlations in the spin-wave Hamiltonian in the SG phase, and we contrast it to the case in which the underlying classical state is FM or AFM ordered.
+In the latter cases, we find a mobility edge in the spin-wave spectrum separating delocalized low-energy excitations from localized ones at higher energy, and therefore one cannot neglect the correlations induced by the underlying, polarized, classical state.